 It's a sprawling epic where political and cultural observations are concerned, too.
-Over its decade-long stroll to completion, the game has often had its finger on the pulse of an America that has forever been horrid for most, yet would continue to morph in distressing ways that now seem so obvious.
+Over its decade-long stroll to completion, the game has often had its finger on the pulse of an America that has forever been horrid for most, yet would continue to morph in distressing ways.

 This is a living nightmare drenched in dreamlike gloss, where the working class fight an endless battle to assert their basic humanity; suffering the shame, uncertainty, and pain of it all on a daily basis while still believing in the small strides they make.
 We have to keep going in this system, there’s surely always a way; it's the only one we know, if we even do.

 The further you progress through the acts, the more challenging and then crushing the material grows, though it's smart to preface its finale with what is essentially an extended respite for its characters.
 It's seldom easy, with its run-down world's inhabitants struggling to find eventual solace among the rubble, yet there is beauty and fleeting relief to be found everywhere, in the strangest of places and people.

 With its tale now concluded, it's clear that the individual strands of Kentucky Route Zero come together to form a coherent, affecting whole.
 It's a one-off experience that chooses its influences wisely, never staying in one place long enough to be comfortably labelled.
 Dipping back into its world throughout the years has repeatedly reignited my interest in video games during times when I've felt my passion wane.
 It's obviously somewhat conflicting to finally see it come to an end, then.
 But what an end it is.Love yourself a great narrative adventure?
 Here are five of the best on iPhone and Android